-Dog sounds convey variety of messages.
+Dog sounds convey a variety of messages.
 It’s up to you to understand what your dog is trying to tell you.

-When your dog softly whimpers that means: “I’m hurt!” or “I’m frightened.”
+When your dog softly whimpers, that means: “I’m hurt!” or “I’m frightened.”
 The average human is most likely to hear this at the vet, when a dog is suffering, or when an obedient dog is in a strange location that appears intimidating.
-This is really a mewing dog sound that young dogs make when they feel cold, hungry, or troubled.
+This is a mewing dog sound that young dogs make when they feel cold, hungry, or troubled.

 Loud, long-drawn-out whining sounds mean: “Please give me something . . .” or “I want something …” A puppy usually uses this sound when he’s waiting for his meal, or for the leash to be put on, or when they are trying to get his master’s attention, etc.

 Dog sounds: Sighs and baying

 When a dog sighs while lying down and placing his head on his forepaws, there can be two meanings, depending on the context and his facial expressions.
 With his eyelids half-open, this is a sign of enjoyment or content, and it means, “I am happy and ready to relax.”
 But if the dog’s eyes are wide open, this is a sign of dissatisfaction that something the dog expected hasn’t transpired, and the message is: “I quit!”

 When a dog is baying, he’s sharing the sound hounds during a hunt.
 That message simply translates as “Follow me this way!”
 “Let us attack him!” or “All together now!”

-When a dog yip-howls — or really more of a yip-yip-yip-howl, with the final howl quite drawn out — your dog is saying, “I am very lonely,” “I feel deserted!” or “Where is everybody?”
+When a dog yip-howls — or more of a yip-yip-yip-howl, with the final howl entirely drawn out — your dog is saying, “I am very lonely,” “I feel deserted!” or “Where is everybody?”

 When a dog howls, he’s saying: “I’m over here!”
 “This is my space!” or “I hear you out there!”
 A confident dog will howl to announce his location.
 Howling also often happens in response to a yip-howl from another canine.
 Notice, the sound is more of an echo rather than the yip-howl itself, which can sound rather mournful.